 · To create an engaging, purposeful environment that will support Learning outside of The Classroom (LoTC).

-To build capacity within Family Support Workers to work with “Need to Reach” families across the year to break down barriers to learning.
+To build capacity within Family Support Workers to work with “Need to Reach” families across the year to break down barriers to learning for those identified as having below 80% attendance.

 COPIES OF PREVIOUS REPORTS ARE BELOW: